Gonâve Island: Assistance efforts

-Since 2007, the Washington D.C.-based nonprofit Roots of Development and its La Gonâve-based Haitian sister organization Rasin Devlopman have been providing leadership and capacity-building programs to community leaders and locally elected officials on the island.
+Since 2007, the Washington D.C.–based nonprofit Roots of Development and its La Gonâve–based Haitian sister organization Rasin Devlopman have been providing leadership and capacity-building programs to community leaders and locally elected officials on the island.
 The two organizations provide leaders access to professional facilitators, workshops and trainings, and material and financial resources, to help them strengthen local capacity and improve quality of life on the island.

 Founded in 2014, the Australian-based non-profit organisation For You Haiti began coordinating surgeries for children from la Gonâve island.
 The children receive medical treatment on the mainland of Haiti and in the United States.
 For You Haiti has a mentoring program for men and women to start small businesses in Haiti, with the goal of empowering communities to break the cycle of poverty.
 In 2016, For You Haiti started the Hungry Tummies Project at Complexe Scolaire Amis des Enfants and began growing their own food in the region of Palma, in the hope of making lasting change for the la Gonâvian people.

-"Fierté gonavienne" disaster
+Ferry disaster

-On 8 September 1997, a ferry from La Gonâve to the Montrouis on the Haitian mainland sank with hundreds of passengers aboard.
-It is considered the worst disaster in Haitian maritime history since the "Neptune" accident in 1993.
+On 8 September 1997, the passenger ferry La Fierte Gonavienne (The Pride of Gonave) operating from La Gonâve to the Montrouis on the Haitian mainland sank with hundreds of passengers aboard.
+It is considered the worst disaster in Haitian maritime history since the Neptune accident in 1993.